 Clean regularly, at least once a week, use a mild disinfectant spray with no harmful chemicals like this one by No Scent to thoroughly clean the substrate and the nooks and crannies inside your tank.
 Wipe off the hard surfaces of your tank using a cloth or sponge.
 This is to keep bacteria from forming on their surfaces.

-Once a month, do a deep cleaning by removing all the equipment and thoroughly cleaning the tank with an approved disinfectant or regular old soap and water.
+Once a month, do deep cleaning by removing all the equipment and thoroughly cleaning the tank with an approved disinfectant or regular old soap and water.
 Scrub your tank’s surfaces with a good sponge.
 Make sure it’s thoroughly dry before reconstructing it.

 How to clean the tank properly!